scrapy/scrapy/docs/topics/request-response.rst

         through all :ref:`Downloader Middlewares <topics-downloader-middleware>`.
         In particular, this means that:

-        - HTTP redirections will cause the original request (to the URL before redirection) to be assigned to the redirected response (with the final URL after redirection).
+        - HTTP redirections will create a new request from the request before redirection.
+It has the majority of the same metadata and original request attributes and gets assigned to the redirected response instead of the propagation of the original request.

         - Response.request.url doesn't always equal Response.url